 The three core goal areas are underpinned by five enabling goal areas dealing with UWC’s People Framework; Financial Viability; the enhancement of its Standing and Profile; the Development of the Surrounding Campus and Surrounding Areas; and Leadership, Management and Governance.

-Prof Pretorius (read his bio here) together with the rest of UWC’s management team are tasked with ensuring that UWC implements and delivers on the objectives encapsulated in its Vision, Mission and IOP via the Rector’s Office.
+Prof Pretorius (read his biography here) together with the rest of UWC’s management team are tasked with ensuring that UWC implements and delivers on the objectives encapsulated in its Vision, Mission and IOP via the Rector’s Office.

 The Rector’s Office is also responsible for building strategic, collaborative and mutually beneficial relationships with government departments, donors, corporate organisations, and other universities.